 Alternatively, applicants may exit the browser at any time and apply for bursary/financial assistance later at https://myportal.ite.edu.sg/regsubmission from the next day after course acceptance.

-After submitting the application for bursary/financial assistance, applicants will be notified via email on the procedure to provide one supporting income document (e.g. latest income tax statement or CPF contribution statement or latest payslips of not more than 3 months old or letter from employer indicating income) for each working family member to complete their application for bursary/financial assistance.
+After submitting the application for bursary/financial assistance, applicants will be notified via email on the procedure to provide one supporting income document (e.g. latest income tax statement or CPF contribution statement or latest payslips of not more than 3 months old or letter from employer indicating income) for each working adult to complete their application for bursary/financial assistance.

 (ii) For Online Uploading of Photo